 There’s been a lot of talk in the travel management space around the use of automation and robotics to make travel programs more efficient.
-Generally, procurement professionals focus on whether prospective TMCs can perform certain tasks, forgetting that how they do it can be just as important.
+Generally, procurement professionals focus on whether prospective TMCs can perform certain tasks.
+Importantly, how they are performed can be just as vital to know.

 Let’s consider two iconic families in television; The Jetsons and The Flintstones.
 Both are American sitcoms based on the nuclear family, created and first aired within the same decade.
 So, what sets the two apart?

 Well, for starters, the Flintstones were the Stone Age family whose daily tasks consisted of extensive labour-intensive methods and using technology created from pre-industrial resources.
 The Flintstones were the recognisable forerunners to The Jetsons, who existed in a utopian world powered by robotic devices and fanciful creations.
 The Jetsons had robots take care of their everyday, mundane tasks while the Flintstones, quite literally, powered through it themselves.
 Chances are your travel program probably belongs in one of these TV shows, or perhaps it has elements of both!

 So which one is your program, and why should you care?
 Keep reading to find out!